-Cephalohematoma lumps or hemorrhages in newborn babies can be caused just from the expulsion from the birth canal due to the grip the cervix has around the newborn baby's soft head.
+Cephalohematoma skull lumps, hemorrhage or hemorrhages in newborn babies can be caused just from the baby's expulsion from the birth canal due to the grip the cervix has around the newborn baby's soft head.

-Caput Succedaneum Skull HemorrhageA Caput Succedaneum differs from a Cephalohematoma in that it lasts only a few days providing there are no complications and disappears far quicker than the other.
+Difference Between The Two HemorrhagesCaput Succedaneum skull hemorrhages or birth injuries differ from a cephalohematoma birth injury in that the hemorrhages last only a few days after birth providing there are no complications and the skull lump or lumps disappear far quicker than the other.

 Aside from a cephalohematoma skull hemorrhage, if forceps were used during the baby's delivery there may be also be a skull fracture which would be a complication in and of itself.

 Problems that can occur with a cephalohematoma hemorrhage or caput succedaneum birth injury are generally related to a skull fracture or brain injury in the baby, but problems like this are uncommon.